-Greg specializes in the practice of corporate law with an emphasis on intellectual property (i.e., patents, copyrights, trademarks and trade secrets) and technology-related matters.
-As General Counsel and Executive Vice President, Business Development, of Franklin Electronic Publishers Inc., Greg served in many roles for a multinational consumer electronics company based in New Jersey, including heading up business development and directing research and development (R&D) in creating one of the world’s first handheld e-book readers.
-Greg focuses his practice today in a number of intellectual property areas, mainly the negotiation of patent, trademark and copyright licenses and of business transactions involving intellectual property.
+Greg specializes in the practice of corporate law with an emphasis on intellectual property, including patents, copyrights, trademarks and trade secrets, and technology-related matters.
+He focuses his practice on a number of intellectual property areas, primarily the negotiation of patent, trademark and copyright licenses, and business transactions involving intellectual property.
 Greg’s own inventions have been awarded four United States patents and are covered by a number of pending domestic and foreign patent applications.

 Greg earned his law degree cum laude from the University of Pennsylvania Law School, serving as an Associate Editor of the Law Review.
 He earned a Bachelor of Science in Engineering degree with honors in Electrical Engineering from Princeton University, gaining admission to a number of engineering honor societies, including Eta Kappa Nhu and Tau Beta Pi.
 Prior to law school, Greg served as an officer in the United States Naval Nuclear Power Program.

 - Defended handheld electronics company in federal district court consumer class action relating to claims based on defective software.